finos/FDC3/docs/agent-bridging/spec.md

         },
         /** The requested DA name */
         requestedName: string,
-        /** The current state of the Desktop Agent's channels, excluding any private channels,
+        /** The current state of the Desktop Agent's App and User channels (exclude any
-         *  as a mapping of channel id to an array of Context objects, most recent first.*/
+         *  Private channels), as a mapping of channel id to an array of Context objects,
+         *  one per type found in the channel, most recent first.*/
         channelsState: Record<string, Context[]>
     },
     meta: {